timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 try to stop hesitating on one's planned tasks or on planning.

 However, pause for a moment and imagine a complementary way.
-How could we respond if we viewed our hesitation as as having a positive intent?
+How could we respond if we viewed our hesitation as having a positive intent?
 Per our definition above,
 a second strategy to 'stop procrastinating'